xuankimtran/docs-1/pages/katalon-studio/docs/grant-katalon-licenses.md

 By default, an offline license expires at the end of your subscription period.
 It can also be set to expire earlier by inputting a different expiry date when generating the offline license file.

-When an offline license expires, you can generate a new offline license file to continue using KSE/KRE offline, or you can switch to an online license instead.
+When an offline license expires, you can generate a new offline license file to continue using KSE/KRE offline, or you can use an online license instead.

 As a machine ID is required to create an offline license, Katalon generates a machine ID based on the hardware specifications and the user's account logging in to that machine.